ramstar3000/EnviroChain/README.md

 # Technical Details

-How Polkadot Blockchain is Used
+## How Polkadot Blockchain is Used

-Sharding for Scalability:
+### Sharding for Scalability:
     Enviro-Chain leverages Polkadot's sharding technology to divide the network into smaller, manageable pieces that can process transactions in parallel.
 This approach significantly enhances the scalability of the platform, allowing it to handle large volumes of environmental data without compromising performance.
 Low Transaction Costs: By utilizing Polkadot's scalable infrastructure, Enviro-Chain ensures that transaction costs remain low.
 This economic viability is crucial for storing and managing vast amounts of sensor data.
 Immutable, Decentralized, and Transparent

-Storage:
+### Storage:
     Data collected by Enviro-Chain sensors is stored on the Polkadot blockchain, ensuring immutability and transparency.
 This decentralized storage solution prevents data tampering and provides a trustworthy record of environmental conditions.
 User Authentication and Identity Verification: Each sensor and user in the Enviro-Chain network is assigned a unique identity on the Polkadot network.
 User logins are verified using the signatureVerify function, which ensures secure authentication and prevents unauthorized access.
 Security: The Polkadot network's robust security model protects against various types of attacks, ensuring that the data collected by Enviro-Chain is secure and reliable.

-Non-Blockchain Technology used:
+## Non-Blockchain Technology used:

-Machine Learning (ML): Data Preprocessing: Cleaning and organizing collected data to make it suitable for ML models.
+### Machine Learning (ML): Data Preprocessing: Cleaning and organizing collected data to make it suitable for ML models.
 Feature Engineering: Extracting relevant features from raw data to improve model accuracy.
 Predictive Analytics: Using supervised and unsupervised ML algorithms to analyze data and predict future trends.
+We initially use a NN model for prediction, then a Linear regression and GPT model.
+Finally, we used othe models

-Optimization Algorithms: Implementing algorithms to provide recommendations for improving environmental conditions and energy efficiency.
+### Optimization Algorithms: Implementing algorithms to provide recommendations for improving environmental conditions and energy efficiency.

-Data Visualization: Dashboards: User-friendly interfaces displaying real-time data, insights, and trends.
+### Data Visualization: Dashboards: User-friendly interfaces displaying real-time data, insights, and trends.
 Reporting Tools: Generating detailed reports on environmental conditions and energy usage for users